Does Rebooking My Cruise Reset My Initial Deposit Date?

 Hi Sharon,

-The only way it’s treated as a new cruise & new deposit date is if you can show documentation that:
+The only way it’s treated as a new trip with a new deposit date is if you can show documentation that the following is true:

-• You completely cancelled the first cruise and
+• You completely cancelled the first cruise along with all other travel arrangements and

-• received 100% of your money back as either a credit card credit or in the form of a check made payable to you
+• You received 100% of your money back from all your travel arrangements as either a credit card credit or in the form of a check made payable to you and

-Then, sometime after that date you book a new cruise.
-If you don’t book a new cruise, the travel insurance company will treat it as a change of the original booking and you will not have a new initial trip deposit date.
+Then, sometime after that date you book a new cruise or other trip.
+If you don’t book a new cruise or other trip, the travel insurance company will treat it as an adjustment of the original booking and you will not have a new initial trip deposit date.

 Previous post: